unicolai42/Instagram42/README.md

 ```

 Open the project in your Navigator :

 ```
-Paste this in the url --> http://localhost:8080
+http://localhost:8080 (Paste this in the url)
 ```

 ### Result